via5/Synergy/README.md

 Adding modifiers:

  - _Add modifier_: Adds a new modifier.
-Note that the order of modifiers doesn't matter and new modifier are always added at the end.
+Note that the order of modifiers doesn't matter and new modifiers are always added at the end.
+Modifiers are always executed concurrently.
  - _Clone modifier_: Adds a new modifier that is an exact copy of the current one.
  - _Clone modifier zero values_: Adds a new modifier that is a copy of the current one, except for any value that drives something, such as movements for rigidbodies.
 This is a useful shortcut when adding modifiers that are similar to the current one, without the character model moving unexpectedly because of compounding modifiers.